vmware-archive/clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 1. Have [NodeJS](https://nodejs.org) installed and [Yarn](https://yarnpkg.com)
 2. In the root project directory run, `yarn`
-3. Run `yarn build:ci` to build entire project (this may take several minutes)
+3. Run `yarn build` to build entire project (this may take several minutes)
 4. Startup the project
     - If Angular change run `yarn start`
     - If Web Component change run `yarn core:start`